skgrush/Org.Grush.Lib.RecordCollections/Org.Grush.Lib.RecordCollections/README.md

 .NET Standard 2.1 version requires two System NuGet packages, `System.Collections.Immutable` and `System.Text.Json`, but supports .NET 5–7.

-.NET Standard 2.0 version requires the above System NuGet packages, loses some nullability checks, and internally uses a shim for the `HashCode` struct, but supports a significantly broader set of .NET versions including 4.6.1–4.8, Mono 5.4, and UWP.
+.NET Standard 2.0 version requires the above System NuGet packages and also the `Microsoft.Bcl.HashCode` NuGet package, loses some nullability checks, but supports a significantly broader set of .NET versions including 4.6.1–4.8, Mono 5.4, and UWP.